Cacti Park of the Palm Beaches

-The Ballpark of the Palm Beaches is a baseball park located in West Palm Beach, Florida.
+CACTI Park of the Palm Beaches, formerly called The Ballpark of the Palm Beaches, is a baseball park located in West Palm Beach, Florida.
 The stadium has a capacity of 6,500 people in fixed seats with room for 1,000 more on the outfield berm.
 The stadium hosts the Houston Astros and Washington Nationals Major League Baseball teams annually for spring training.
-It also hosts the Gulf Coast League Astros and the Gulf Coast League Nationals of the Rookie-level Gulf Coast League.
+It also hosts the Florida Complex League Astros and the Florida Complex League Nationals of the Rookie-level Florida Complex League.

 Facilities

 In addition to the stadium itself, the complex provides separate spring training facilities for the two teams.
 Each team has two major-league-size practice fields, four-minor-league-size practice fields, an agility field, a half field, batting cages, and pitching mounds.
 The Astros' training facilities are on the north and northeast side of the complex and their offices are behind the stadium's left-field corner, while the Nationals' facilities are on the south and southeast side with offices behind home plate.

-In March 2020, The Ballpark of the Palm Beaches became a coronavirus testing site for the City of West Palm Beach during the COVID-19 pandemic.
-It stopped offering testing at the end of May 2021.
+In March 2020, the stadium became a coronavirus testing site for the City of West Palm Beach during the COVID-19 pandemic.
+It stopped offering testing in February 2021.